 Opening the AMC GUI and a specific project from the command line

-Added by Matthew Leingang about 5 years ago
+Added by Matthew Leingang over 5 years ago

 I do a lot of command-line work, including automating some of the AMC processes.
 But sometimes the GUI is the best interface.
 I was looking for a way to open up the AMC GUI from the command line, and skip the step of picking the project from the dialog to open it.